6 Easy Steps to Register A Fintech Company In Canada

 Create a Business Bank Account

-Create a separate bank account for your business and keep your personal and business finances apart.
+Create a bank account for your business and keep your personal and business finances apart.
 This is crucial for handling finances and demonstrating financial transparency.

 Tax Obligations for Fintech Companies in Canada